DevFCosta/DevFCosta/README.md

 <h1 align="center">Hi 👋, I'm Filipe costa</h1>
 <h3 align="center">First of all , i just want to say thank you for being here.
-My names is filipe, im a software developer and also a musician.
+My name is filipe, im a software developer and also a musician.
 Whith six years of experience, i can also say im a mobile developer and front-end web developer. here you will check all of my works and the projects that i made professionaly and to practice and study.
 Thank you.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=devfcosta&label=Profile%20views&color=0e75b6&style=flat" alt="devfcosta" /> </p>